What is an Applicant Tracking System?

 How an ATS Actually Scans Your CV

 The moment you click "Apply" and upload your CV, a deterministic process begins.
 It happens in milliseconds, and by the time a recruiter opens their dashboard, your fate is already sealed.
-Here's exactly what happens.
+Here's exactly what happens at each stage.

 Step 1: Document parsing